Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Summary of results

-The second step for the commutator scaling is to use a technique for upper-bounding the time-independent PF errors, in a similar manner to Ref. \cite{childs2021-trotter}.
-Although we observe commutators in the resulting error representation, we note that this does not immediately imply the commutator scaling of the time-dependent PF error.
-This is due to the existence of infinite summation over $l \in \bbZ$ in Eq.~(\ref{Eq_Sum:Error_t_dep}) and the unboundedness of the Floquet Hamiltonians $\{H_\gamma\}_\gamma$, originating from the infinite-dimensionality of the Floquet mapping.
+We begin with the derivation of the time-dependent PF error.
+The central strategy is to employ Floquet theory developed for time-periodic Hamiltonians.
+The proof is divided into three steps.
+First, we find a mapping of the time-dependent PF error to a time-independent one.
+Floquet theory states that the time evolution $U(t,0)$ can be expressed simply by the one under the time-independent Hamiltonian $H^F$ [See Eq. (\ref{Eq_Pre:Time_Evol_Floquet})].
+We find that a similar relation holds for the time-dependent PF errors in general.
+For instance, we prove that the error of the standard PF $\bar{S}(t,0)$ is expressed by

+where $\bar{T}^F(t)$ is a time-independent PF for $e^{-iH^Ft}$ defined on the infinite-dimensional space $\mcl{H}_\mr{FH}$.
+The same goes also for the generalized PF $S(t,0)$.
+As the second step, we employ the theory of the time-independent PF errors \cite{childs2021-trotter} for the mapped error like $e^{-iH^Ft}-\bar{T}^F(t)$.
+We note that this does not immediately imply the commutator scaling due to the summation over $l \in \bbZ$ in Eq.~(\ref{Eq_Sum:Error_Std}) and the unboundedness of $H^F$.
 In the last step, we reduce the time-independent PF error on the infinite-dimensional space to the time-dependent PF error by carefully taking this summation.
-By using the time-evolution operators by Eq.~(\ref{Eq_Sum:Time_Evol_Floquet}), we can obtain a meaningful convergent bound in the following form.
+We obtain the following error bounds as a first main result.

 \begin{theorem} \textbf{(Commutator scaling, informal)}